josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 ....

-Death lies in our beds : in the lazy mattresses, the black blankets, lives a full stretch and then suddenly blows, blows sound unknown filling out the sheets and there are beds sailing into a harbor where death is waiting, dressed as an admiral.
+Death lies in our beds: in the lazy mattresses, the black blankets, lives a full stretch and then suddenly blows, blows sound unknown filling out the sheets and there are beds sailing into a harbor where death is waiting, dressed as an admiral.

 ...